1951 Baden-Württemberg referendum

 A referendum was held on 9 December 1951 in the states of South Baden, Württemberg-Baden, and Württemberg-Hohenzollern.
 Voters were asked whether they favoured a merger of the three states into a single state or the re-establishment of the old states of Baden and Württemberg.
-69.7% of voters favoured unification with a turnout of 59.2%.
+With 69.7 percent of the vote, voters favoured unification with a turnout of 59.2 percent.

 For either option to succeed, a majority in three or more of the four voting areas was required.
 As a majority in North Baden, North Württemberg, and South Württemberg supported the merger, while only South Baden supported the re-establishment of the old states, the merger was considered victorious.
 As a result, the state of Baden-Württemberg was founded on 25 April 1952.

 Background

 After the end of the Napoleonic Wars, the region that today forms Baden-Württemberg was divided into three entities: the Kingdom of Württemberg, the Grand Duchy of Baden, and the two Hohenzollern principalities, which were merged in 1850 into the Prussian Province of Hohenzollern.
 Württemberg and Baden were successively integrated as federal states of the German Empire in 1871 and the Weimar Republic in 1919, becoming the Free People's State of Württemberg and Republic of Baden respectively.
 Hohenzollern remained a province of the Free State of Prussia.
 After the federal structure of Germany was de facto abolished during the Nazi Gleichschaltung, Württemberg and Hohenzollern were merged into the Gau of Württemberg-Hohenzollern, while Baden became its own Gau.

 Toward the end of the Second World War, urban centres in northern Baden and Württemberg were subject to bombing raids; over half of Stuttgart was destroyed by Allied bombers.
 However, southern Württemberg and Hohenzollern were largely spared from destruction due to their rural character.
 On 31 March 1945, the first Allied ground forces reached Baden when the French First Army under Jean de Lattre de Tassigny crossed the Rhine at Speyer and Germersheim, reaching Karlsruhe on 4 April.
 Additional French forces crossed the Rhine at Kehl on 16 April and advanced from the south through Tübingen.
 American forces entered Württemberg from the northeast, and advanced along the Neckar towards Stuttgart.
 Although both army groups reached Stuttgart almost simultaneously, the French occupied the city on 21 April.